NEWS & BLOG

 Shipping costs are also affected by your choice of door-to-door, port-to-door, door-to-port or port-to-port delivery service.

 Many other factors will affect your final cost and delivery time, including duties and duties, insurance, etc., but the biggest factor is the origin and destination of the shipment, which will determine the port of loading and unloading.
-China Cargo provides freight services from most seaports in the People's Republic of China to the United States.
+STU Supply Chain provides shipping services from major seaports in China to USA.